mikemyne/Church-management-software/README.md

 5. Appointments Requests Section - where the admin can keep track of users/congregation that have scheduled certain appointments eg. Baptism and remarks made by them as well as status of their appointments, be it Confirmed, Pending or Cancelled

-6. Topics Scetion - where admin can add sermons/teachings already taught so that they can be displayed in user module
+6. Topics Section - where admin can add sermons/teachings already taught so that they can be displayed in user module

-7. Schedule Type List - add pr remove church activities to be scheduled for
+7. Schedule Type List - add and remove church activities to be scheduled for

 8. Users List Section - contains names of the admins managing the software